Take a look inside

 Artists: Sally Gabori, Amy Loogatha, Netta Loogatha, †M.M., Dawn Naranatjil, Paula Paul and Ethel Thomas Title: Dulka Warngiid (Land of All) -detail Weavers: Amy Cornall, Rebbecca Moulton and Cheryl Thornton

-The Australian Tapestry Workshop enjoys an international reputation as a leader in contemporary tapestry.
+The Australian Tapestry Workshop (ATW) enjoys an international reputation as a leader in contemporary tapestry.
 Established in 1976, it is the only workshop of its kind in Australia and one of only a handful in the world for the production of hand-woven tapestries.
-Artists worldwide are discovering how this traditional medium can be used in completely new ways, and the Workshop is in the vanguard of this revival.
+Artists worldwide are discovering how this traditional medium can be used in completely new ways, and the ATW is in the vanguard of this revival.

 Using the same techniques employed in Europe since the 15th century, the ATW's skilled weavers work with artists from Australia and overseas to produce tapestries that are known for their vibrancy, technical accomplishment and inventive interpretation.

-To date, the Workshop has created more than 400 tapestries ranging from palm-size to monumental.
+To date, the ATW has created more than 500 tapestries ranging from palm-size to monumental.
 They are woven using the finest Australian wool, which is dyed onsite forming a unique palette of 370 colours.
 These works hang in significant public and private collections around the world.
 The ATW is one of Australia's largest producers of public art, and every year, millions of people see an ATW tapestry!

 Mr Myer is one of the ATW's most longstanding and enthusiastic supporters as well as being a leading philanthropist and cultural leader.
 We are delighted that he will continue the legacy of our late Patron Dame Elisabeth Murdoch AC DBE, who was a driving force behind the ATW's establishment and a tireless promoter of our work.